vogelito/glacierprotocol/_docs/overview.md

 ## Supported Cryptocurrencies

+This document currently supports:
+* Bitcoin
+* Litecoin
+* XRP
+* Bitcoin Cash
+* Ether
-This document currently support Bitcoin, Litecoin, XRP, BitcoinCash, Ether and ERC20 tokens on top of the Ethereum protocol
+* ERC20 tokens on top of the Ethereum protocol

 ## Trusting this protocol